pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/haproxy.markdown

 ---
 title: "HAProxy"
-description: "Documentation about setting up Home Assistant with HAProxy"
+description: "Documentation about setting up Open Peer Power with HAProxy"
 ---

-Using HAProxy to proxy for Home Assistant allows you to serve Home Assistant securely over standard ports with HTTP to HTTPS redirection.
+Using HAProxy to proxy for Open Peer Power allows you to serve Open Peer Power securely over standard ports with HTTP to HTTPS redirection.

 ### Install HAProxy on your server